Node Execution

 wait_for_message()

-Message Draining
+Message draining

 drain_message_queue() pulls all available messages from the transport without blocking.
 Each message type is handled differently: